Free Lunch for Gait Recognition: A Novel Relation Descriptor: Our Approach

+where $\mathcal{B}$ is the mini-batch, $C$ is the total number of training identities, and $|r^{y'}|$ denotes the absolute value of $r^{y'}$.

-By enhancing the separability between anchor gaits, the RD can better reflect the distinct characteristics of different individuals' gaits even with a reduced number of anchors.
+By enhancing the orthogonality between gait anchors and samples, the RD can better reflect the distinct characteristics of different individuals' gaits even with a small number of anchors.
 A more carefully designed method is sure to further improve the performance, but it is not the priority of this paper.
-Note that ORL is only used in small datasets with few identities.
+Note that ORL is only used in small datasets with only a few identities.